NDI On the Go!

 Atomos & NDI

-Atomos now provides wireless or wired NDI transmission from a Ninja V or Ninja V+ fitted with an Atomos CONNECT or from a Shogun CONNECT.
-Just purchase the NDI HX2 TX firmware option, available for just $/€ 99 from my.atomos.com, and you’ll be able to send NDI video over any suitable IP network.
+If you have a Ninja V or Ninja V+ fitted with Atomos Connect, purchase the NDI HX2 TX firmware option for just $/€ 99 from my.atomos.com and you’ll be able to send HD NDI video over any suitable IP network.

 It’s a powerful option: high-quality network video from a mobile device.
 And as part of the global NDI ecosystem, you’ll be able to send video to thousands of NDI-compatible destinations.